-TCC is unique from other state-funded GHG reduction programs because it requires grantees to develop three transformative plans to maximize the benefits of the previously described projects and to minimize unintended harms.
-Specifically, grantees were required to develop a community engagement plan (CEP), workforce development plan (WDP), and displacement avoidance plan (DAP).
+TCC is unique from other state-funded GHG-reduction programs because it requires grantees to develop three transformative plans to maximize the benefits of the previously described projects and to minimize unintended harms.
+Specifically, grantees were required to develop a community engagement plan, workforce development plan, and displacement avoidance plan.
+Respectively, these three plans are designed to ensure that TCC investments reflect the community's vision and goals, bring economic opportunities to low-income households, and minimize the risk of gentrification and displacement of existing residents and businesses.
+In the case of Ontario Together, these three plans have been adapted in the following ways: